avm99963/infinitegforums/README.md

 When testing the extension during development, you don't have to build the extension each time you want to import an updated version to Chrome/Firefox.
-Instead, run `go run generateManifest.go {browser}` once, where `{browser}` is either `CHROMIUM` or `GECKO`, and this will generate a `manifest.json` file for the specified browser in the `src` directory.
+Instead, run `go run generateManifest.go {browser}` once, where `{browser}` is `CHROMIUM`, `GECKO` or `CHROMIUM_MV3`, and this will generate a `manifest.json` file for the specified browser in the `src` directory.
 Now, you can load the `src` folder directly in the browser in order to import the extension, which removes the need to build it.
 When the `manifest.gjson` file is modified, you'll have to generate the manifest again.

 To test translations, you might want to set your browser's locale.
 This section tells you how to set the locale in